- OTC Drugs

-Asthma has often been characterized as a disease in which there is a brief, temporary narrowing of the airways in the lungs, referred to as bronchospasm.
+Asthma is a disease in which there is a brief, temporary narrowing of the airways in the lungs, referred to as bronchospasm.
 This is only part of the picture.
-It is now believed that the main problem in asthma involves inflammation and swelling of the airways.
+The main problem in asthma involves inflammation and swelling of the airways.
 It is important to understand that the lungs have a series of tubes akin to branches of tree leading to each of the air sacs of the lungs.
 When these tubes become inflamed, the walls thicken and the opening of the tube narrows.
 This causes increased resistance for air flow.
 In addition, these changes make it easier for bronchospasm to occur.
-This narrowing prevents air from moving in and out of the lungs easily.
+Both bronchospasm and thickened airway walls prevent air from moving in and out of the lungs easily.
 As a result, a patient with asthma has episodic difficulty breathing.
 An asthmatic episode can resolve spontaneously or may require treatment.

 Asthmatic patients and their physicians may select from a wide variety of prescription medications.
 This is not true for OTC medicines, which are limited to epinephrine (adrenaline) and ephedrine.
 In addition, many asthmatic patients should not use epinephrine or ephedrine because of their relatively weak effectiveness or side effects.

-To decide whether or not an OTC epinephrine or ephedrine product may be useful, patients should understand:
+To decide whether an OTC epinephrine or ephedrine product may be useful, patients should understand:

 - the abnormal conditions that exist in the airways of asthmatics;